-The School of Computing Science at the University of Glasgow is offering studentships to support PhD research for students starting by January 2023 or shortly thereafter.
-Funding is available to support tuition fees for both home and international students, and in most cases to support living expenses at the recommended UKRI rate with an annual stipend (£15,582 for session 2022-23).
+The School of Computing Science at the University of Glasgow is offering studentships to support PhD research for students starting in October 2023 or shortly thereafter.
+Funding is available to support tuition fees for both home and international students, and in most cases to support living expenses at the recommended UKRI rate with an annual stipend (£18,022 [tbc] for session 2022-23).
 In particular, the following studentships are available: